 Westside Unitarian Universalist Congregation & East Shore Unitarian Church, of Bellevue, work together in partnership with Torockószentgyörgyi Unitarian Congregation in Transylvania, Romania.
 We build and maintain cross culture friendships through on-going communication through Pilgrimages/exchanges, emails, cell phone & Skype calls, and now pen pal letters with interested kids.
 Learn more about the UU international partner program.

-The Partner Church Ministry Team meets monthly on the first Sunday 12:15-1:15 in the Lower Level Classroom on the north end of the hallway.
+The Partner Church Ministry Team meets monthly on the second Sunday 12:15-1:15 in the Lower Level Classroom on the north end of the hallway.
 We welcome all who are interested in learning more.

 Visit our Partner Church table during social hour on the 2nd and 3rd Sundays each month.